Landscaping the Front Yard (1801-1817)

 Just as with the landscaping of the Rear Lawn, the symmetric landscape of the Front Yard was the creation of slave labor coupled with the landscape design of the French gardener, Bizet.
 This involved the symmetric “tongue” of land extended from the main axis of the house to Willow Gate, the two curving swales that parallel the later-19th-century road, and the raised areas to the west and east.
 In addition to the movement of significant quantities of earth, the Picturesque landscape also involved a change front fence line, carriage siding, and a serpentine entrance road that capitalized on the beautiful view sheds of Montpelier with the surrounding forests as a backdrop.

 All of this served the aesthetic order of Montpelier.
-For the visitor arriving at Willow Gate, their view would have been drawn towards the symmetric mansion.
+For the visitor arriving at Willow Gate, their view would have been drawn towards the symmetric mansion by means of plantings on either side of the mansion (Pine Allee towards the temple, and silver aspens in the area of the well house).
 For the visitor standing on the portico it would have been different—the open landscape pointing and diminishing towards Willow Gate and, then, the view gripped by the site of the Blue Ridge Mountains.

 The various plantings around the mansion served to enhance the view shed for visitors, while simultaneously obscuring the work activities that occurred in the North Kitchen and the South Yard with such landscape features as the Pine Allée and South Grove near the well house.